bensheldon/island94-jekyll/_posts/2010-06-13-Typology-of-Social-Giving-Transactions.html.markdown

 - **Donation**: an exchange with the expectation of tax deductability. _"Here is 50 dollars.
 Can I please have a receipt?"_
 - **Philanthropy**: a gift of social magnificence. _"Here is 1,000 dollars.
 Do you have my name spelled correctly for the placque?"_

-_Note: There types do loosely overlap; charitable donations probably make up the majority of transactions. _
+_Note: These types do loosely overlap; charitable donations probably make up the majority of transactions._